andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 For a full API Documentation you could create an Account at: https://developers.meethue.com/

-Hope if some of you can end the struggle with not working contribs!
+Hope it ends the struggle with your HUE Setup.
 If you need help, pull a request or start a discussion, Thanks!